 Another bonus is your Zola registry will even help you remember to send thank you cards.
 Zola helps with every part of the registry process to make it as seamless and fun as possible.

 Consider a universal wedding gift registry.
 It brings together all of your registry gifts on one page for easy one-stop shopping.
 It also helps you keep track of everything, including what gifts have been purchased, what’s still available, and who you need to send a thank you card to.
 At Zola, you can register for gifts, experiences, cash funds, and add gifts and registries from other stores.

-Ultimately, it’s your decision on whether you want both a bridal shower registry and a wedding registry.
+Ultimately, it’s your decision on whether you want both a wedding shower registry and a wedding registry.
 Having both will help ensure that you receive all of the gifts you need as newlyweds.
-You can host both of the registries in one place.
-Creating your bridal shower and wedding registries are the fun parts of the wedding planning process, and Zola can help ensure you are set up for success and help ease the stress.

 Zola offers a variety of tools to help make it easier for you and your guests.
 The best part is our registry resources are free.
 Everything can be set up in a matter of minutes, and we’re here to help you every step of the way.